 First we briefly discuss geometric grid classes.
 The \emph{standard figure}, denoted $\Lambda_M$, of a $\zpm$ matrix $M$ is the figure in $\mathbb{R}^2$ consisting of two types of line segments for every pair of indices $i,j$ such that $M(i,j)\neq 0$: \begin{itemize} \item the increasing open line segment from $(i-1,j-1)$ to $(i,j)$ if $M(i,j)=1$ or \item the decreasing open line segment from $(i-1,j)$ to $(i,j-1)$ if $M(i,j)=-1$. \end{itemize} The \emph{geometric grid class} of $M$, denoted $\Geom(M)$, is the set of all permutations that can be drawn on $\Lambda_M$ (in the sense defined in the introduction and the same as in Proposition~\ref{prop-321-lines}---an example is shown in Figure~\ref{fig-ggc-example}).

 Geometric grid classes were first introduced by Albert, Atkinson, Bouvel, Ru\v{s}kuc, and Vatter~\cite{albert:geometric-grid-:}, who showed that for every $\zpm$ matrix $M$, there is a finite alphabet $\Sigma$ (consisting of one letter per nonzero cell of $M$, called the \emph{cell alphabet}) and a mapping $\bij\st\Sigma^\ast\to\Geom(M)$ such that whenever $v$ is contained in $w$ as a subword then the corresponding permutations satisfy $\bij(v)\le\bij(w)$.
 Indeed, this encoding is a generalization of the one used for grid classes of row vectors (which are always geometric grid classes) in the previous section.
-Given this encoding, it follows immediately from Higman's Lemma that all geometric grid classes are well quasi-ordered.
+Given this encoding, it follows immediately from Higman's Lemma that all geometric grid classes are well-quasi-ordered.

 We say that the class $\C$ is \emph{geometrically griddable} if it is contained in some geometric grid class, i.e., if $\C\subseteq\Geom(M)$ for any finite $\zpm$ matrix $M$.
 In a later paper, Albert, Ru\v{s}kuc, and Vatter~\cite{albert:inflations-of-g:} studied inflations and substitution closures of geometrically griddable classes, and it is these results we appeal to here.
-The two well quasi-order results proved in \cite{albert:inflations-of-g:} are the following. \begin{itemize} \item If $\C$ is a geometrically griddable class and the class $\D$ is well quasi-ordered then $\C[\D]$ is also well quasi-ordered \cite[Proposition 4.1]{albert:inflations-of-g:}. \item If $\C$ is a geometrically griddable class then $\langle\C\rangle$ is also well quasi-ordered \cite[Theorem 4.4]{albert:inflations-of-g:}. \end{itemize} (Recall from Section~\ref{sec-background} that $\C[\D]$ is the inflation of $\C$ by $\D$ while $\langle\C\rangle$ denotes the substitution closure of $\C$.)
-The first of these is again a rather trivial consequence of Higman's Lemma, but the second requires slightly more sophisticated tools.
+The two well-quasi-order results proved in \cite{albert:inflations-of-g:} are the following. \begin{itemize} \item If the class $\C$ is a geometrically griddable class and the class $\D$ is well-quasi-ordered then $\C[\D]$ is also well-quasi-ordered~\cite[Proposition 4.1]{albert:inflations-of-g:}. \item If the class $\C$ is geometrically griddable then $\langle\C\rangle$ is also well-quasi-ordered~\cite[Theorem 4.4]{albert:inflations-of-g:}. \end{itemize} (Recall from Section~\ref{sec-background} that $\C[\D]$ is the inflation of $\C$ by $\D$ while $\langle\C\rangle$ denotes the substitution closure of $\C$.)
+The first of the results above is also an immediate consequence of Higman's Lemma, but the second requires slightly more sophisticated tools.
 In fact, while not noted in \cite{albert:inflations-of-g:}, a minor adaptation of the proof of this second result yields the following common generalization of both.

-\begin{theorem}[An adaptation of the proof of {\cite[Theorem 4.4]{albert:inflations-of-g:}}] If $\C$ is a geometrically griddable class and the class $\D$ is well quasi-ordered then $\langle\C\rangle[\D]$ is also well quasi-ordered. \end{theorem}
+\begin{theorem}[An adaptation of the proof of {\cite[Theorem 4.4]{albert:inflations-of-g:}}] If the class $\C$ is geometrically griddable and the set $X$ of permutations is well-quasi-ordered then the set $\langle\C\rangle[X]$ is also well-quasi-ordered. \end{theorem}